baba1andie/csbc1030/README.md

 node index.js

 # 3.4 In Mysql Workbench, If you don't have data to Login
+# As this database is in cloud, I have already added the below data
 INSERT INTO User (email, name, password) VALUES ('asl@gmail.com', 'asl', '$2b$10$gClrAclaFpPWkYf64ZMn0e8uy6.ODX/1OFIjBJC5EOSfSmuMLc4ES'), ('vimmi@gmail.com', 'vimmi', '$2b$10$XzS0i4QTGtwJUAnKM6ZgSOLImNh71WgA5nzqCPG/6PhfFFIciIN5e');

 # 3.5 In Mysql Workbench, If you need data Post Table
+# As this database is in cloud, I have already added the below data
 INSERT INTO Post (user_id, title, content) VALUES
 (1, 'Post Number 1 for User 1', 'This is the content of the post'), (2, 'Post Number 1 for User 2', 'This is the content of the post');

 # 3.6 In Mysql Workbench, If you need data Comment Table
+# As this database is in cloud, I have already added the below data
 INSERT INTO Comment (post_id, text) VALUES
 (1, 'Some Text for post1, comment1'),
 (1, 'Some Text for post1, comment2');